Haivision/srt/docs/handshake.md

 - first engaged by a *handshake* process
 - maintained as long as any packets are being exchanged in a timely manner
-- considered closed when the appropriate close command has been received, or the connection has timed out
+- considered closed when a party receives the appropriate close command from the peer (connection closed by the foreign host), or when it receives no packets at all for some predefined time (connection broken on timeout).

 Just like its predecessor UDT, SRT supports two connection configurations: